 For example, the tribal programs in the Bristol Bay Area Health Corporation in Alaska reduced IHS bureaucracy and increased tribal autonomy.
 While IHS set the standards and measures to evaluate tribal programs, under the self-governance compact, the corporation jointly developed more relevant and less burdensome baseline measurements for the annual evaluation of its programs.
 The corporation's autonomy over its health program has also expanded, as it is no longer required to follow the regulations applicable to self-determination contracts, which it had interpreted as micromanagement of internal operations.
-Under the self-governance compact, the corporation has full control over its contract funds by receiving the funds at the beginning of the contract year.
-It no longer needs to obtain IHS approval for payment of contracts, IHS disperses portions of the contract funds that the self-determination contracts funds that the self-determination contracts funds that the self-determination contract funds that the self-determination contracts funds the contract funds that the self-determination contracts funds the contract funds that the self-determination contracts funds the contract funds that the self-determination contracts funds the contract funds the contract funds that the self-determination contracts funds the contract funds that the self-determination contracts funds that the self-determination con
+Under the self-governance compact, the corporation now operates more efficiently and effectively.
+The corporation has full control over its contract funds by receiving the funds at the beginning of the contract year.
+It no longer needs to obtain IHS approval for payment of contract funds that the self-determination contracts required.
+Under the self-determination contracts, IHS disperses portions of the contract funds throughout the year based on agency approval.
+Self-governance compacts have had a

-&lt;sup>75 25 U.S.C. § 458bb(c)(3).
+75 25 U.S.C. § 458bb(c)(3).

-&lt;sup>78 Pfefferbaum, Providing for the Health Care Needs of Native Americans, p.
+78 Pfefferbaum, Providing for the Health Care Needs of Native Americans, p.
 237.

-&lt;sup>80 To Amend the Indian Self-Determination and Education Assistance Act to Provide for Further Self-Governance by Tribes: A Hearing on Title V and Title VI of H.R.
+80 To Amend the Indian Self-Determination and Education Assistance Act to Provide for Further Self-Governance by Tribes: A Hearing on Title V and Title VI of H.R.
 1833 before the Senate Indian Affairs Committee, 105th Cong.
 (1998) (testimony of Robert J. Clark, president/CEO, Bristol Bay Area Health Corporation).

-dramatic impact on tribal health programs in Alaska.
-Today, Alaska Natives operate almost the entire IHS health care delivery system in Alaska.
+dramatic impact on tribal health programs in Alaska.87 Today, Alaska Natives operate almost the entire IHS health care delivery system in Alaska.88

 Another advantage of tribal self-governance has been an increase in the number of Native American employees.
 Consequently, the knowledge gained of specific techniques and the general importance of health remains in the community, building a foundation or "corporate knowledge" that might otherwise have rotated to other communities with the transfer of Public Health Service employees.
 Employees' earnings, as well, usually remain in the community, providing economic stimulus.
+Providing economic stimulus.

 As tribes take over the management and operation of their health programs, the quality of care provided improves by being more responsive to local needs.
 Tribes participating in the self-governance program say it has significantly improved the health and well-being of their tribal members.
 Through the administration and management of their own health programs, tribes have more flexibility to tailor programs to meet the specific needs of their tribal members.
 Therefore, federal funds are more effectively and efficiently used to address the local health needs of Native Americans.
+Americans.